-Fit women who are accustomed to training at a high intensity may be able to continue their regimens into pregnancy for some time into pregnancy if given the go-ahead by a physician.
+Those who are accustomed to training at a high intensity may be able to continue their regimens into pregnancy for some time into pregnancy if given the go-ahead by a physician.
 This may last through the first trimester and possibly beyond.
-According to the Hospital for Special Surgery, multiple studies show that active women can exercise at a vigorous intensity without causing harm to themselves or their babies.
-But not all fit women will be able to perform all exercises throughout the entire pregnancy; after two to three weeks, your physician may recommend modifications to your program.
+According to the Hospital for Special Surgery, multiple studies show that active people can exercise at a vigorous intensity without causing harm to themselves or their babies.
+But not everyone, even if they're fit, will be able to perform all exercises throughout the entire pregnancy; after two to three weeks, your physician may recommend modifications to your program.

 If you've been inactive, pregnancy isn't the time to start a high-intensity exercise program.
 That doesn't mean that you can't exercise, but you should stick to moderate-intensity workouts even in the first trimester.
 If you're unfit, the Hospital for Special Surgery recommends keeping your heart rate at 60 to 75 percent of your maximum.
 Exceeding this range may cause a rapid heart rate in your baby, which is an indicator of stress.

 Throughout your pregnancy, you should avoid any exercises that put you at risk of falling.
 You should also avoid contact sports, even ones with limited contact such as basketball and soccer.
 Any activities that involve sudden changes in movement or jumping should be avoided due to the possibility of injury; instead, opt for low-impact exercises.
 During the first trimester, it's safe to perform exercises on your back.
 However, back exercises should be avoided in the second and third trimesters since the pressure from the weight of your baby may slow the return of blood to your heart.